wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-secure-coding.md

 ### Go Specific Recommendations

-When using sessions in Go, consider setting secure and HTTP-only flags on cookies to prevent session theft via XSS attacks.
+When using sessions in Go, set secure and HTTP-only flags on cookies to prevent session theft via XSS attacks.

 !!! success check done "Example Correct Usage"
     ```go